subhadeepdev/LeetCode/README.md

 # LeetCode
-Collections of solutions to LeetCode problems that I practised.
+Collections of solutions to LeetCode problems that I practiced.